VictorGerin/QT-UDP_Hole_Punching/README.md

 And as STUN i'm using
 iphone-stun.strato-iphone.de:3478

-both are publics servers with good responce if you want use outer check on google is easy find lists of this kind server.
+both are publics servers with good responce if you want use other check on google is easy find lists of this kind server.

 ## Getting Started